-The Michigan Department of Health and Human Services are beginning to provide updates on COVID-19 vaccination plans for Michigan including priority groups, vaccine development, the safety process, and more.
+The Michigan Department of Health and Human Services and the Ingham County Health Department are providing updates on COVID-19 vaccination plans for Michigan including priority groups, vaccine development, the safety process, and more.

 Current resources and information